hslightdb/wal2sql/README.md

 * `include-transaction`: emit records denoting the start and end of each transaction.
 Default is _true_.
 * `include-unchanged-toast` (deprecated): Don't use it.
 It is deprecated.
 * `filter-origins`: exclude changes from the specified origins.
 Default is empty which means that no origin will be filtered.
 It is a comma separated value.
 * `filter-tables`: exclude rows from the specified tables.
 Default is empty which means that no table will be filtered.
 It is a comma separated value.
 The tables should be schema-qualified. `*.foo` means table foo in all schemas and `bar.*` means all tables in schema bar.
 Special characters (space, single quote, comma, period, asterisk) must be escaped with backslash.
 Schema and table are case-sensitive.
 Table `"public"."Foo bar"` should be specified as `public.Foo\ bar`.
+LightDB fork support regexp.
 * `add-tables`: include only rows from the specified tables.
 Default is all tables from all schemas.
 It has the same rules from `filter-tables`.
+LightDB fork support regexp.
 * `filter-msg-prefixes`: exclude messages if prefix is in the list.
 Default is empty which means that no message will be filtered.
 It is a comma separated value.
 * `add-msg-prefixes`: include only messages if prefix is in the list.
 Default is all prefixes.
 It is a comma separated value. `wal2json` applies `filter-msg-prefixes` before this parameter.
 * `format-version`: defines which format to use.
 Default is _1_.